Davide Faraoni: Watford

 On 6 July 2013, Faraoni's agent confirmed to Sky Sports that he would be joining Watford on a five-year deal.
 Watford was owned by Gino Pozzo, son of Udinese owner Giampaolo Pozzo.

 In Faraoni's first season he was given the number 19.
 He made his Watford debut away to Birmingham City on 3 August 2013.
 Faraoni scored his first Watford goal away to Reading on 17 August 2013, heading home a corner in the second half.
 He scored his first cup goal against Norwich in a 3–2 loss.
 After one season and 43 appearances for Watford (38 in the league), Faraoni announced on Twitter he would be heading back to Italy in July 2014.

 Return to Udinese

 After one season with Watford, Faraoni re-signed for Udinese in July 2014.
 On 3 September 2015 Faraoni was signed by Novara Calcio in a temporary deal.

-Faraoni once again returned to Udinese in summer 2016.
-On 10 March 2017 he had an operation on his left knee (removal of an intra–articular fragment), at Villa Stuart, the same clinic he had an operation on his right knee in 2009.
+Faraoni once again returned to Udinese in the summer of 2016.
+On 10 March 2017 he had an operation on his left knee (removal of an intra–articular fragment), at Villa Stuart, the same clinic he had had an operation on his right knee in 2009.